nre-learning/nrelabs-curriculum/docs/contributing.rst

 **TODO** clean this section up and complete it.

+The best way to get started building lessons is to get an instance of Antidote running on your own laptop.
+Ironing out all of the bugs before you submit a pull request makes the review process much smoother.
+For more info, see the :ref:`local build <buildlocal>` documentation.

 Below are some prerequisite considerations for contributions.

 Lessons Should Demonstrate Something Useful